afska/gba-link-connection/docs/wireless_adapter.md

 - Send length: 0, response length: 0
 - This uses the broadcast data given by the broadcast command and actually does the broadcasting.

+⏲ After calling this command, wait some time before calling `AcceptConnections` (~15 scanlines) or it will fail!.

 #### EndHost - `0x1b`

 - Send length: 0, response length: 2+